prisyoz/Piscine-42/c07/README.md

 # C07

 In this project we will learn how to use memory allocation.
 We will also learn how to use functions that are in other files.
-All exercises are commented for a better understanding.
 All main functions have been commented out as per the given instructions.

 Subjects:<br>
 * malloc